 Doing multiple mock tests can also help you realize which areas of your syllabus you’re not comfortable with and then spend time studying those specific topics to gain a better understanding.

 However, perhaps the best part about doing mock tests is that not only do you have the questions, but you also have the correct answers as well as the best examples on how to answer them.
 This can give you greater insight into how to work out answers as well as what the examiners are looking out for.
 Mock papers are the best example of using questions and answers to help you study and learn.

 A quick review before the examination

 Every student gets worried before the exam and has a suspicion that whether he can complete the entire syllabus of the examination.
-Seldom does he face a shortage of time to go through the entire section given in the prescribed textbook?
+Seldom does he face a shortage of time to go through the entire section given in the prescribed textbook.
 A student who wants to read and obtain well can go through all the questions and answers linked to every single issue he has in just a couple of days before the exam.
 The students get a thorough update on all the topics and theories.
 By regularly interpreting various kinds of questions, the student will understand and gulp down the concepts effortlessly.
-The student need not wonder or bother about the twisted or tough questions looming in the examinations as one gains complete subject familiarity and becomes able to answer every single question.
+The student need not wonder or bother about the twisted or tough questions looming in the examinations as one gain complete subject familiarity and becomes able to answer every single question.
 Studying in this practice builds the confidence of the students.

 The state of the subject material gets refreshed and the zest to learn more comes up in the minds of the students.
-The healthy competing vision fulfills the student’s skilled and confidence to face the test.
+The healthy competing vision fulfills the student’s skills and confidence to face the test.